shreyasKU31/CodeBase/SECURITY_FIXES.md

 - **README.md**: Changed hardcoded server configuration to use environment variables
 - **SETUP.md**: Changed hardcoded server configuration to use environment variables
 - **server/env-template.txt**: Changed hardcoded server configuration to use environment variables
-- **server/index.js**: Updated to use environment variables for server configuration
+- **server/index.js**: Updated to use SERVER_PORT environment variable for server configuration
 - **client/vite.config.js**: Updated to use environment variables for server configuration

 ### 2. Hardcoded Client Configuration Removed